 There are a few recipes I prepare for myself when alone for lunch/dinner.
 The oft-prepared one is my favourite soup that has become a health and beauty tonic for me.
 It hardly requires much time and is highly nutritious, too.
 And, I could have it everyday.

 *Tomatoes contain high levels of lycopene ( a red carotenoid pigment) that makes them good for our skin.
 The Vitamin A and C present in tomatoes act as antioxidants that nullify the effects of harmful free radicals in the blood.
+The lycopene also helps to lower the bad cholesterol.

 *Carrots are also good for the skin as the antioxidants present in these too help keep skin healthy.
 The vitamin A in carrots works in taking care of our eyes, and, their fibre content helps in digestion as well.